Meghan Markle’s ‘Suits’ Co-Stars Touch Down In Europe Ahead Of Royal Wedding

 Gabriel Macht, who plays Harvey Specter, hasn’t shared any posts on social media showing that he’s in the vicinity of the royal wedding.
 However, his wife, Jacinda Barrett, did share an adorable photo showing her with their son in front of Buckingham Palace this week.
 Suits fans may remember that Barrett also appeared in the show in Season 2 when she played Zoe Lawford.

-Other celebrities like Quantico star Priyanka Chopra, David Beckham, the Spice Girls, and Serena Williams are reportedly going to be attending the nuptials between Meghan and Prince Harry, and Suits fans wonder if any of Markle’s other co-stars, like Abigail Spencer who played Scottie, Gina Torres who played Jessica Pearson, or Rick Hoffman who plays Louis Litt, will be in attendance as well.
+Other celebrities, like Quantico star Priyanka Chopra, David Beckham, the Spice Girls, and Serena Williams, are reportedly going to be attending the nuptials between Meghan and Prince Harry, and Suits fans wonder if any of Markle’s other co-stars, like Abigail Spencer, who played Scottie, Gina Torres, who played Jessica Pearson, or Rick Hoffman, who plays Louis Litt, will be in attendance as well.

 The royal wedding is slated to take place on Saturday, May 19.
 It will be held at St. George’s Chapel at Windsor Castle and reports indicate that there will be about 600 guests.
 There has been plenty of drama surrounding Meghan Markle’s family in relation to her big day with Prince Harry, so she’ll surely be thrilled to have her Suits co-stars on hand to help her celebrate her nuptials.